Discover the origins of the Slow Food movement

-SUE VADER heads to Italy and the heart of the Slow Food movement, discovering the organic wonders of Cinque Terre.
+We head to the heart of the Slow Food movement in Italy, discovering the organic wonders of Cinque Terre.

 It had been my dream for years to head to Italy and seek out the essence of the Slow Food movement.
-Astonishingly, on a tight budget but with good preparation, my dream swiftly came together this year and before it could be frightened away, I found myself hurtling down ‘Slow Food Street’ in Bra – the northern Italian city where it all began.
+Astonishingly, on a tight budget but with good preparation, my dream swiftly came together this year.
+Before it could be frightened away, I found myself hurtling down ‘Slow Food Street’ in Bra, the northern Italian city where it all began.

 Leading the way was the dynamic Elena Aniere, who was giving me a tour of the city’s many slow food haunts and advice on my planned travels to the wonderful towns of the Cinque Terre.
 Elena was in the midst of frantically organising the upcoming Terra Madre event, one of the inspirational initiatives that has grown out of the movement.
 Literally ‘Mother Earth’, this biennial project began in 2004 with a groundbreaking world meeting of food communities and is supported by such luminaries as Frei Betto, undersecretary to President Lula of Brazil, and Prince Charles.